westermo/app-demo/src/backbone/README.md

-Each _node_ on the backbone maintains a two-port link aggregate to both of its neighbors, one _westward_ facing (w0,w1) and one _eastward_ ditto (e0,e1).
+Each _node_ on the backbone maintains a two-port link aggregate to both of its neighbors, one _westward_ facing (w0,w1) and one _eastward_ facing (e0,e1).

-All nodes on the backbone will exchange _hello_ messages with their neighbors.
-The information in these messages are used to determine the local node's position in the daisy-chain relative to the chain's _head_.
+All nodes on the backbone exchange _hello_ messages with their neighbors.
+The information in these messages is used to determine each node's position in the daisy-chain relative to the chain's _head_.

-A node will determine that it is the head node when it receives hello messages from itself, i.e. when either w0/w1 or e0/e1 are directly connected (H).
+A node determines it is the head node when it receives hello messages from itself, i.e. when either w0/w1 or e0/e1 are directly connected (H).
 Other nodes will then _attach_ to the head node, increasing the ID by one for each hop.

 Once a node has figured out its ID, it will use that to select the backbone IP address `192.168.255.{ID}/24`.